 Naxos is the largest island in the Cyclades, renowned for its rich history and beautiful architecture.
-According to mythology, Zeus, the king of gods grew up in Naxos, hidden away from the ferocity of his father, Cronus as well as his son Dionysus, the god of wine.
-Dionysus loved so much Naxos that he made it fertile land, full of vineyards, producing a wine of excellent taste and fine quality.
+According to mythology, Zeus, the king of Olympian gods, grew up in Naxos, hidden away from the ferocity of his father, Cronus.
+Dionysus, the god of wine, loved Naxos so much that he made its land fertile, full of vineyards, producing wine of excellent taste and high quality.
 The locals then built a temple to Dionysus to honor their god.

-Naxos is also the place where Theseus, after killing the Minotaur of Crete, took Ariadne, the daughter of the Cretan King, Minos, who helped him find his way in the labyrinth where the Minotaur was kept and stopped in Naxos on his way back to Athens.
-There, he left Ariadne (or Ariadne left him, depending on the version of the legend) for whom Dionysus fell madly in love with.
-The God took the young girl to Mount Drios and, from there union, Oinopion (Wine Drinker), Staphylos (Grape) and Evanthi (Lovely Flower) were born.
+Naxos is also the place where Theseus took Ariadne, who helped him find his way in the labyrinth where the Minotaur lived.
+There, he left Ariadne (or Ariadne left him, depending on the version of the legend), with whom Dionysus fell madly in love.
+The god took the young girl to Mount Drios and, from their union, Oinopion (Wine Drinker), Staphylos (Grape), and Evanthi (Lovely Flower) were born.

-The Venetians marked an important period in the history of Naxos.
-In 1207, Marco Sanudo took the Cyclades and established a duchy, called the Duchy of the Aegean where Naxos was the headquarters and the new ruler was installed creating the beginning of a long line of Dukes in Naxos.
-The first reaction of the inhabitants of Naxos was negative against the Venetian ruler but they were obliged to admit their defeat.
+The Venetians marked the history of Naxos.
+In 1207, Marco Sanudo took the Cyclades and established a duchy called the Duchy of the Aegean, where Naxos was the headquarters.
+The new ruler was designated, creating the beginning of a long line of Dukes in Naxos.
+The first reaction of the inhabitants of Naxos was negative, but they were obliged to admit their defeat.

-During the Turkish Ottoman rule, Naxos had a privileged place for the Venetian negotiate to keep their authority and their monarchic administration and the Turks never established on the island and, the only thing there were demanding was to receive their taxes in time.
+During the Turkish Ottoman rule, Naxos had a privileged place for the Venetians to negotiate to keep their authority and monarchic administration.
+The Turks were never established on the island and the only thing there were demanding was to receive their taxes in time.
 The island of Naxos became part of the liberated New Greek State in 1831.